 In the era of Data Analysis, you may need to do variance analysis in Excel.
-You can use One Way ANOVA or Two Way ANOVA to do variance analysis in Excel.
-I am showing the procedure in this article with clear steps and illustrations and explanations of the outcomes of ANOVA so you can easily do variance analysis in Excel and make a variance report.
+You can use One-way ANOVA or Two-way ANOVA to do variance analysis in Excel.
+I am showing the procedure in this article with clear steps illustrations and explanations of the outcomes of ANOVA so you can easily do variance analysis in Excel and make a variance report.

 What Is ANOVA (Analysis of Variance) in Statistics?

 Analysis of Variance (ANOVA) is a statistical method that divides the observed possible factors within a dataset into two sections:

 - Systematic Factors: They have a statistical impact on the supplied data set.

 - Random factors: They have no statistical impact on the supplied data set.

 Data Analysts employ the ANOVA test to examine the impact of independent factors on the dependent variable.
 So, they can decide which factors to take for further analysis and which to reject.

 ANOVA is the first stage in determining which factors influence a particular data set.
 After the test is completed, an analyst does extra testing on the methodological factors that measurably impact the inconsistency of the data set.
 He uses the ANOVA test findings in an f-test to create extra data that is relevant to the proposed regression analysis.
 The ANOVA test compares more than two data sets at the same time to see whether there is a link between them.